Sara-Mill/Enigma-README-generator/Develop/Enigma-README-Generator.md

   <a name = 'description'></a>
   ## Description
-  This creates a professional README using command line prompts
+  Creates a professional README file

   <a name = 'usefaq'></a>
   ## Usage
-  Please use responsibly
+  Must use Inquirer package

   <a name = 'install'></a>
   ## Installation
-  Npm install
+  NPM install

   <a name = 'test'></a>
   ## Testing